 Hike a relatively new trail system at Lake James State Park, with eight trails for all fitness levels at both the Catawba River and Paddy's Creek areas, including the .75-mile Holly Discovery Trail, a one-mile section of the Overmountain Victory Trail, and the Lake Channel Overlook Trail to a scenic vista.
-In 2012, the Mill's Creek Trail Loop was added at Paddy's Creek, a 3.6-mile loop that can be combined with other trails that were opened in 2010.
+The Mill's Creek Trail Loop at Paddy's Creek is a 3.6-mile loop that can be combined with other trails.

 Catawba River Area Hikes: